 Of course, unfortunate circumstances cannot be foreseen, at times.
 And as a result, we gotta have some alternatives on our sleeves.

-3. If you’re type who go for the more woody flavor, all you need is some hazelnut extract.
-As stated above, begin by adding few drops until you reach desired flavor.
+- If you’re the type who goes for the more woody flavor, all you need is some hazelnut extract.
+As stated above, begin by adding few drops until you reach the desired flavor.

 As the old adage goes, a little goes a long way.
-That being sad, only begin by a few drops of food coloring and never overfill.
+That being said, only begin by a few drops of food coloring and never overfill.

 There you have it, everybody!
-Store-bought frostings can sometimes lack in certain department but fear not, because we got some remedies.
+Store-bought frostings can sometimes lack in certain departments but fear not because we got some remedies.

 Just remember for consistency, all you need is some powdered sugar and milk or water.
 For taste, go buy some cream cheese and buttercream.

 And for color, go get some food coloring.